mitmotion/auth_server/SPEC.md

 of steps detailed below.

 1. The client fetches the game server JWKS and picks the newest public key.
+2. The client generates an ephemeral asymmetric keypair using a CSPRNG.
-2. The client issues a JWT of type 1 using the the username, passkey and game server public key.
+3. The client issues a JWT of type 1 using it's public key, username, passkey and the game server public key.
-3. The client opens an unsecurede connection with the game server sends the JWT to the game server bundled with the key id of the game server public key, the id of the auth server public key and the randomly generated IV and salt provided by the auth server during JWT issuance.
+4. The client opens an unsecured connection with the game server and sends a message containing the following:
+   * Auth server provided IV
+   * Auth server provided salt
+   * Auth server public key ID
+   * Game server public key ID
+   * JWT
-4. The game server fetches the JWKS from the authentication server and finds the public key used to encrypt the JWT.
+5. The game server fetches the JWKS from the authentication server and finds the public key used to encrypt the JWT.
 If the JWKS does not contain the correct key id, the JWT is too old and must be rejected.
-5. The game server performs `Truncate(HMAC-SHA3-256(ECDH(auth_server_public, game_server_private), salt))` to find the the shared secret used to encrypt the JWT.
+6. The game server performs `Truncate(HMAC-SHA3-256(ECDH(auth_server_public, game_server_private), salt))` to find the the shared secret used to encrypt the JWT.\
-6. The game server decrypts the JWT using the shared secret.
+7. The game server decrypts the JWT using the shared secret.
    If decryption fails, abort with an invalid jwt error.
-7. The client generates an ephemeral keypair using a CSPRNG and sends the public key to the game server.
 8. The game server generates a new AES128-GCM IV and a 256 bit salt, sends them to the client coupled with the id of the game server keypair being used and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
 9. The client computes the second shared secret using `Truncate(HMAC-SHA3-256(ECDH(game_server_public, client_private), salt))`.
    If the client does not have the game server public key with a matching key id, refetch the game server JWKS.
-    If it still does not contain a matching key, reset both parties to step 10.
+   If it still does not contain a matching key, reset both parties to step 8.
 10. All future messages are now secured using AES128-GCM with the second shared secret and IV as parameters.